brodieG/unitizer/README.md

     unitize("tests/unitizer/lm.R")

 If everything is working as before then all the tests will pass and you can keep coding merrily.
 If you introduced regressions, then `unitizer` will highlight the failing tests and allow you to review them interactively.
 If you added more tests to the file since the last time you ran `unitize`, those tests will be added to the RDS subject to your review.

+### Installation

+Curently this package is only available on github:

+    library(devtools)
+    install_github("brodieg/unitizer")

+We plan to submit to CRAN once this has been tested more thoroughly.
+Hopefully this will happen before the end of 2014.